cs1302uga/cs1302-tutorials/generics/generic-methods/generic-methods.md

 ## Additional Reading with More Examples

-Now that you're familiar with some of the basic concepts relate to generic methods in Java, you should read the official Oracle reading:
+Now that you're familiar with some of the basic concepts related to generic methods in Java, you should read the official Oracle reading:

 * [The Java™ Tutorials: Generic Methods](https://docs.oracle.com/javase/tutorial/java/generics/methods.html)